 Naitasia Hensey is a graduate of Stetson University with a BA in psychology, an MBA from the University of Phoenix which she obtained while working full time, and a J.D. with a concentration in Intellectual Property law from New England Law | Boston as a Charles Hamilton Houston Scholarship recipient.
 She is licensed to practice law in The Commonwealth of Massachusetts and was admitted to the Federal Bar.
 Currently, she is Assistant Vice President, Associate Counsel at State Street Corporation where she primarily works in drafting and negotiating contracts.
 When she’s not working, Naitasia enjoys traveling with her sisters, face masking, and cuddling her maltipoo.

 Kristine Acevedo is a native New Yorker, first generation Latina, who went to Penn State for a Bachelor’s degree, became an activist & has lived in Boston for almost 20 years.
 She has been fighting for animal rights, womens’ rights, & environmental justice for over 20 years.
-Kristine volunteers for many organizations such as Last Hope K9, helped elect Julia Mejia to the Boston city council (by one vote) & is an active member of Dorchester Not for Sale & Dorchester Food Co-op.
-In her free time she enjoys reading non-fiction, is a member of LANES (the only Boston LGBTQ+) swim team, is a huge baseball fan & a major chocoholic.
+Kristine volunteers for many organizations such as Last Hope K9, helped elect Julia Mejia to the Boston city council (by one vote) & is on the Boston Urban Tree Community Advisory Board.
+In her free time she enjoys reading non-fiction, is a huge baseball fan & a major chocoholic.

 Lexie David is the Program Assistant at the Barbara Lee Political Office and Family Foundation, where she leads the strategic support of progressive women running for local office and nonprofit organizations working to advance women’s representation in U.S. politics, respectively.
 She graduated from Boston University in 2016 with a Bachelor’s in Journalism and Sociology concentration.
 When she’s not working to advance the position of women in the world, she enjoys cooking, traveling, and reading books by women of color authors.”